 - 1. The Health Science Division (HSD) application for Medical Laboratory Technology should be submitted to the Program Director. - 2.
-THEA, THEA Quick Test or other acceptable TSI test scores for assessment purposes should be submitted with the HSD application. - 3.
+TSI test scores for assessment purposes should be submitted with the HSD application. - 3.
 Overall GPA of 2.0 or higher is required for all college courses completed. - 4.
 Applicants must meet certain essential functions as defined by NAACLS.
 The nonacademic criteria (essential functions) which all MLT applicants are expected to meet are listed in the MLT-AD program information brochure. - 5.
 Applicants must make an appointment to meet with the Program Director prior to acceptance.